terrytaylorbonn/terrytaylorbonn.github.io/index.md

 ![drones](/assets/ziptiedrone3.png)

-PS: About the "details" of what I did: I plan to eventually have detailed docs for first time users.
-I documented what I did.
-The doc is still rough (sorry), but for the details of the problem above:
+PS: I documented what I did, but the docs are more like lab notes, not end user docs.
+I plan to eventually clean them up.
+In any case, for the details of the problem above:
 - Open https://drive.google.com/drive/folders/1WlY6zvOpCwWWgh_mhLvZRCXwSPR9WZ7B
 - Download and open 4.5a-01_CONFIG_SBEE_BF_brodie_v07_24.0414.docx
 - Search for "problem discovered".